kripod/react-typed-inputs/README.md

 }
 ```

 This happens because the empty input value gets converted to `0` by `Number('')`.
 Checking for edge cases would make the code difficult to reason about.

-Also, new issues arise when introducing `null` for intentionally missing values (in place of `''`).
+New issues arise when introducing `null` for intentionally missing values (in place of `''` or `NaN`).
+Although a special `valueAsNumber` attribute exists, it does not support the culture-independent decimal point (`.`) in all browsers.

 ## 📚 Usage